shahroudy/NTURGB-D/README.md

 ### How to download the datasets

-The full datasets can be downlowed via:
+The full datasets can be downloaded via:

 [https://rose1.ntu.edu.sg/dataset/actionRecognition/](https://rose1.ntu.edu.sg/dataset/actionRecognition/).